‘Highest 2 Lowest’ Trailer: Denzel Washington Wants His Money

 A24 and Apple Original Films released the video on Monday, August 4, showing Washington at his finest as music mogul David King.

-Then his son (Aubrey Joseph) is kidnapped by a mystery man leaving King “jammed up in a life-or-death moral dilemma,” according to the official description.
+Suddenly his son (Aubrey Joseph) is kidnapped by a mystery man leaving King “jammed up in a life-or-death moral dilemma,” according to the official description.

 Related: Ryan Coogler Teases Denzel Washington in ‘Black Panther 3’

-Highest 2 Lowest is set in New York City and King’s right hand, played Jeffrey Wright (American Fiction), moves around town with a gun he calls his “insurance policy.”
-A$AP Rocky plays Yung Felon and seemingly has nothing to lose but his freedom.
-Later King demands, “Where’s my money?”
+Highest 2 Lowest is set in New York City and King’s right hand, played by Jeffrey Wright (American Fiction), moves around town with a gun he calls his “insurance policy.”

 The movie marks the fifth collaboration between Oscar winners Spike Lee and Denzel Washington after Mo’ Better Blues, Malcolm X, He Got Game, and Inside Man.